 Why You Need This Recipe

 If you love great recipes that are easy to adapt to your dietary preferences, this recipe is for you!
 Quick and easy to make with everyday ingredients and they get a big thumbs up from our kids as well.
-Perfect for enjoying with a warm cup of tea (or coffee) on a snowy day or as a grab-and-go treat when you have a busy schedule ahead.
+Perfect for enjoying with a warm cup of tea (or coffee) on a cold or snowy day or as a grab-and-go treat when you have a busy schedule ahead.

 Ingredients and Substitutions